TongLiu-github/TemperatureScaling4RTs/README.md

 ```

- - Hint 2: Core Components of the Temperature-Scaling Code:
+ - Comment 2: Core Components of the Temperature-Scaling Code:
 1. Calculate logits, probabilities and labels (utils.py).
 2. Scale logits using temperature (line 230-231 in PPP_calculation.py):